 We are big proponents of relative rest.
 This means that we only get you to cut out the really aggravating activities, or to adjust your training programme so that you can continue to train without making the injury worse.

 Being injured and not able to exercise can make you feel rather low.
 Relative rest is great as it not only allows you to maintain your cardiovascular fitness but also helps to lift your mood.
-We’ve become experts over the years in helping our patients analyse their training programmes and creating plans that allow them back to running as quickly as possible but without reinjuring themselves.
+We’ve become experts over the years in helping our patients analyse their training programmes and creating plans that allow them back to all sort of activities including walking, running and racket sports as quickly as possible but without reinjuring themselves.

 Exercises for Achilles tendinopathy/tendonitis

 Strengthening exercises, specifically aimed at the Achilles tendon, is by far the most effective treatment for Achilles tendinopathy.
 BUT that does not mean that the same exercises will work for everyone.

 Our clinical experience (and the research) have shown that these exercises should be tailored to the individual.
 They should also be progressed over time by increasing the load or speed at which they’re done.
 Examples of exercises that may form part of your rehab programme, depending on the stage of your recovery, include isometric, isotonic or eccentric heel raises as well as plyometric exercises.

 Where patients (and sometimes clinicians) go wrong is that they either jump in and do exercises that are too hard for their Achilles, causing it to flare up, or they stick to the same set of exercises for weeks and weeks, which has little or no effect.